 How to Make Socks Using the Cozy Critters and Cozy Toes Socks Pattern

-For most of the steps, you’ll want to use a stretch stitch on your sewing machine and a 1/4″ seam allowance.
-This gives you the option to trim the seam allowance to 1/8″ after sewing to make the socks more comfortable.
-There are a few steps where I broke out my serger (and I’ll be sure to point those out), but a serger is not necessary.
+You’ll want to use a stretch stitch on your sewing machine and a 1/4″ seam allowance for most of the steps.
+This allows you to trim the seam allowance to 1/8″ after sewing to make the socks more comfortable.
+There are a few steps where I broke out my serger (and I’ll be sure to point those out), but a serger is unnecessary.

 First, you’re going to sew the heel dart.
 Fold the back piece right sides together (RST) where the arrow is pointing.